Public Transport in Dubai: Apps, Tickets & Tips 2026

 3. RTA fines are real and enforced.
 Eating, drinking or chewing gum on the Metro/tram = AED 100 fine.
 Sleeping = AED 300.
 Sitting on the floor = AED 100.
 Men in the Women's carriage = AED 100.
 Inspectors regularly check.

-4. Friday Metro now starts at 05:00.
+4. Friday Metro runs normally.
 The pre-2022 Friday-morning prayer pause was scrapped when the UAE moved its weekend to Saturday-Sunday — Friday is now a regular service day.
-Around Jumu'ah (12:30-13:30) frequencies may dip slightly, but trains still run.
+Around Jumu'ah (12:30–13:30) frequencies may dip slightly, but trains still run.

 5. The "Gold Class" carriage at the front of every train requires a Gold Nol Card OR AED 6,00–15,00 surcharge per ride.
 Worth it during 07:30–09:30 and 17:30–19:30 rush hours when standard carriages are extremely crowded.